ThomasBleijendaal/RapidCMS/README.md

 There is no abstraction magic, or default repository implementation, so you need to create your own repositories which implement `IRepository` (or one of the derived abstract classes).

+#### Entity Framework Core Repositories

+Be aware that EF Core based repositories must be added with an `Transient` lifetime scope, as well as the corresponding `DbContext`.
+Due to the current UI setup, multiple queries towards the same `DbContext` can be fired simultaniously from multiple threads, which will result in DbContext threading issues.
+By setting the lifetime scope to `Transient`, every user of these repositories will have their own instance, fixing the multiple threads issue.

 ### Authorization

 Just as repositories, authorization in RapidCMS must be configured by including the correct